Menu

 Exercise 2: Add Retry Limits to Quality Check

-The quality check can route back to generate_report for a retry.
+The quality check can send the graph back to generate_report for a retry.
 But what if the report keeps failing?
-Without a limit, the agent loops forever.
-Add a counter to prevent that.
+Without a cap, the agent loops forever.
+Add a counter to stop that.

 python